 In 2010, the founders of Freight Farms re-imagined urban farming with these fundamental questions in mind.
 A farm could be a mobile indoor growing environment placed in any open space within a city or suburb.
 A farmer could come from a small business, non-profit, restaurant or hotel, university or school, or corporate campus.
 The company’s flagship product—The Leafy Green Machine—is a hydroponic farm built inside a 40’x8’ upcycled shipping container, making it inherently self-contained and mobile.

 What makes Freight Farms a truly modern food enterprise is the technology behind the farm.
 Each of their 100+ farm units is connected to the company’s IoT network.
-Their mobile app, Farmhand, provides farmers with access to real-time data from sensors and automated controllers inside the farm.
-With Farmhand's Connect features, farmers can monitor and remotely control key components of their growing environment, such as temperature, humidity, nutrient levels, and more.
+Their platform farmhand provides farmers with access to real-time data from sensors and automated controllers inside the farm.
+Farmhand helps farmers to monitor and remotely control key components of their growing environment, such as temperature, humidity, nutrient levels, and more.
 Any changes trigger notifications that help the farmer immediately correct issues or manage equipment.
 Farmhand’s Shop is an e-commerce app that sells farm supplies.

 Scalable agriculture on Heroku

 When Freight Farms started, they saw themselves as a hardware company.
 Their perspective has since evolved, and they now consider themselves a connected software company.
 As such, Freight Farm’s software is really a “system of systems.”
 Rather than build sub-systems themselves, the team finds it more economical and scalable to rely on partners.
 The engineering team chose to build their network on two platforms: Heroku, a part of the Salesforce Platform, and Xively by Logmein.

 With Heroku and Xively at the core, it’s as if we have built-in DevOps and IoT expertise on our team.
 Kyle Seaman, Director of Farm Technology, Freight Farms